Franco da Rocha, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Ensure that you find the necessary kind.
-The vast majority of adapters currently available are just plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
+A plug adapter that supports outlet types C and N. It's important that you choose the necessary type.
+Many adapters for sale now are just plug changers and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
 This one is sufficent for most areas.

 What to wear/what to pack: